Spray Paint Tools You Need When Painting Furniture

 It’s important to test the spray of your paint sprayer before you start spraying furniture.
 You can do this by spraying the paint onto a piece of paper or cardboard in order to see how it comes out.

-By testing on paper or cardboard first, you’ll avoid getting drips or runs in the painter, and ensure that your piece of furniture looks great when it’s done!
+By testing on paper or cardboard first, you’ll avoid getting drips or runs in the painter, and guarantee that your piece of furniture looks great when it’s done!

 Cleaning Brushes